GameServerManagers/LinuxGSM-Docs/Usage.md

 update
 ------

-Update checks with SteamCMD if any updates are available for the server.
+[[Update]] checks with SteamCMD if any updates are available for the server.
 The server will update and restart only if required.

-    ./csgoserver update
+    ./gameserver update

 validate
 --------

-You can use the validate option when updating the server.
+You can use the [validate](https://github.com/dgibbs64/linuxgsm/wiki/Update#when-an-update-isnt-enough) option when updating the server.

-    ./csgoserver validate
+    ./gameserver validate

 Automating Updates
 ------------------

 You can use cronjobs to automate the process of updating the server.
-You can either run the cronjob as root or as the user.
+We advise to use root cronjobs for convenience when running multiple servers, but you can run user cronjobs as well.
+See [[Automation]].

 ### Root Cronjob

     crontab -e

-    0 5 * * *  su – csgoserver -c '/home/csgoserver/csgoserver update' > /dev/null 2>&1
+    0 5 * * *  su - username -c '/home/username/gameserver update' > /dev/null 2>&1

 ### User Cronjob

     crontab -e

-    0 5 * * *  /home/csgoserver/csgoserver update > /dev/null 2>&1
+    0 5 * * *  /home/username/gameserver update > /dev/null 2>&1

 Monitor
 =======

-Monitor will check the server to ensure it is online.
-Should the server go offline, the monitor will attempt to start it again and can report the issue via email. *Note: see gsquery.py for info on how monitor uses gsquery for improved monitoring.*
+[[Monitor]] will check the server to ensure it is online.
+Should the server go offline, the monitor will attempt to start it again and can report the issue via email.
+The whole point to this function is to be [automated with cronjobs](https://github.com/dgibbs64/linuxgsm/wiki/Automation). *Note: see gsquery.py for info on how monitor uses gsquery for improved monitoring.*

 monitor
 -------